raspberrypilearning/memory/en/step_5.md

 --- /hint ---
 --- /hints ---

++ Duplicate the code again twice more for the green and yellow buttons, and change the necessary parts so that the character responds correctly.

 + Remember to test the code you've added!
 Can you memorise a sequence of 5 colours?
 Is the sequence different each time?